mishalhasan/Software-Eng-Chatbot-G7/README.md

 ## Infrastructure
 The bartender chatbot uses facebook as a front-end.
 Communication with facebook is done through a nodeJS webhook that passes the message data to a python service (flask) which processes the user's message and responds accordingly.
 In order to readily communicate with facebook, the chatbot is currently installed and running on a dedicated linux server.
 The flask chatbot bartenderChatbot.py can run as a stand-alone chatbot service and hook into any kind of front end interface with minimal changes.
-###Chat flow when user messages the bot follows the steps below.
+### Chat flow when user messages the bot follows the steps below.
--User messages chatbot on facebook
+*User messages chatbot on facebook
--Facebook API
+*Facebook API
--Nginx Forward proxy (for SSL termination)
+*Nginx Forward proxy (for SSL termination)
--Node JS
+*Node JS
--Flask chatbot receives message and the reply is taken back up the chain
+*Flask chatbot receives message and the reply is taken back up the chain

 # Install Chatbot to own server